-Gaussian is used to obtain the optimized structure to be used with IMoS.
+Gaussian is one of the programs used to obtain the optimized structure to be used with IMoS.
 Refer to the Gaussian website and videos at https://gaussian.com/videos/.

 7.2.1 Running Gaussian

 To run Gaussian on a Linux cluster, please load gaussian and then run Gaussian (e.g. Gaussian 16) from the command line by specifying the input molecule and output file.
 If Pyrene.com is the input file and Pyrene.txt is the output file.